top of page

 Canadian Politcs

-Since taking office on March 14, 2025, Prime Minister Mark Carney has spent much of his first eight months abroad.
-His travels have taken him to France, the United Kingdom, Germany, Poland, Latvia, Belgium, the Netherlands, Italy and Vatican City, as well as the United States, Mexico, Egypt, Malaysia, Singapore and South Korea.
+Since taking office on March 14, 2025, Prime Minister Mark Carney has spent much of his first eight months abroad, visiting France, the United Kingdom, Germany, Poland, Latvia, Belgium, the Netherlands, Italy, Vatican City, the United States, Mexico, Egypt, Malaysia, Singapore and South Korea.
+During that time, he has attended only 16 sitting days in the House of Commons.

 Latest News